wp-plugins/enable-latex/readme.txt

 2. An example of LaTex formula in a post

 == Changelog ==

+= 1.0.1 =
+* Ensure compatibily with the worpress format for plugins

 = 1.0 =
 * First release in the wild web